lbedogni/lbedogni.github.io/_pages/about.md

 He received his Bachelor Degree and Master Degree (Summa Cum Laude) in Computer Science from the University of Bologna, Italy.
 His Master thesis developed a MAC Protocol for Vehicular Ad Hoc Networks (VANETs).
 In 2015, he received the PhD degree from the University of Bologna, with the additional title of “Doctor Europeaus”.

-In 2013, he was a visiting researcher at the RWTH Aachen university, working under the supervision of [https://www.inets.rwth-aachen.de/](Prof. Petri Mähönen).
-In 2017, he was a visiting scholar at the University of California, Irvine, working with [https://iasl.ics.uci.edu/](Prof. Marco Levorato).
+In 2013, he was a visiting researcher at the RWTH Aachen university, working under the supervision of [Prof. Petri Mähönen](https://www.inets.rwth-aachen.de/).
+In 2017, he was a visiting scholar at the University of California, Irvine, working with [Prof. Marco Levorato](https://iasl.ics.uci.edu/).

 He won the best paper award at MOBIWAC 2012 for his paper “DySCO: A DYnamic Spectrum and COntention Control Framework for Enhanced Broadcast Communication in Vehicular Networks”.